ZixuanLi2004/doc/docs/usage/robotwin-install.md

 bash script/_install.sh
 ```

+If you meet curobo config path issue, try to run `python script/update_embodiment_config_path.py`

 If you encounter any problems, please refer to the [manual installation](#manual-installation-only-when-step-2-failed) section.
 If you are not using 3D data, a failed installation of pytorch3d will not affect the functionality of the project.

 ## Download Assert (RoboTwin-OD, Texture Library and Embodiments)